 There are automatic functions of memory.
 Sharpening is when we remember small details in retelling of a memory.
-Leveling is when we leave out parts of the memory.
+Levelling is when we leave out parts of the memory.

 Memory inhibition is the ability **NOT** to remember irrelevant information.